 .
 This year more than $3 million in prizes and scholarships will be awarded to participating students and schools thanks to the generous support of almost every major automaker, industry suppliers, local dealerships, and dealers associations.

-This nationally recognized competition, which was developed in 1990 by the Greater New York Automobile Dealers Association to help curb the shortage of qualified automotive technicians and raise the level of vocational education standards in the public school system, is celebrating its 23nd year in 2012 as the preeminent competition of its kind.
+This nationally recognized competition, which was developed in 1993 by the Greater New York Automobile Dealers Association to help curb the shortage of qualified automotive technicians and raise the level of vocational education standards in the public school system.

 Leading up to the national finals, which take place at the New York International Automobile Show